JBKahn/Blog/_posts/2015-01-25-vagrant-plugin.md

 require_relative 'custom-command/plugin'
 {% endhighlight %}

-This file as just going to use the following `plugin.rb` file and exists in here to make the directory structure clean.
+This file is just going to use the following `plugin.rb` file and exists in here to make the directory structure clean.

 plugin.rb
 ---------